gmehta2/wyre-wallet-partners/README.md

 Connecting a wallet (web3 wallet partners only):
 6) Update `/Components/Connectors.js` to include a [web3-react](https://noahzinsmeister.gitbook.io/web3-react/v/latest/connectors) connector for your project.
 If a connector does not exist for your project, see documentation on [writing a custom web3-react connector](https://noahzinsmeister.gitbook.io/web3-react/v/latest/custom-connectors) (and consider making a pull request on web3-react to add it to the official list!).

 7) Finally, confirm with the Wyre team who will review your pull request.
-Once your pull request is merged, your landing page will be live at https://partners.sendwyre.com/#[your landing page].
+Once your pull request is merged, your landing page will be live at https://partners.sendwyre.com/#[your-landing-page].

 # Currently Live Pages